hivesolutions/appier/doc/models.md

 with default values associated with each of the model's fields (defaults to `True`)
-* `meta` (`bool`) - processes `meta` keywords in the model definition in order to create alternate versions of the attributes where the values have been mapped to other values; for example, an attribute named `activated` which stored the boolean values, could be mapped in a such a way that its respective `activated_meta` attribute would show an "On" or "Off" string, depending on the value set in `activated`) (defaults to `False`)
+* `meta` (`bool`) - processes `meta` keywords in the model definition in order to create alternate versions of the attributes where the values have been mapped to other values; for example, an attribute named `activated` which stored the boolean values could be mapped in such a way that its respective `activated_meta` attribute would show an "On" or "Off" string, depending on the value set in `activated`) (defaults to `False`)

 ## Referencing the App